 The initial public offering price of our Class A ordinary shares substantially exceeds the net tangible book value per ordinary share immediately after this offering.
-Therefore, if you purchase our Class A ordinary shares in this offering, you will suffer, as of March 31, 2023, immediate dilution of \$30.86 per Class A ordinary share in net tangible book value after giving effect to the sale of Class A ordinary shares in this offering at an assumed initial public offering price of \$33.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+Therefore, if you purchase our ordinary shares in this offering, you will suffer, as of , 2022, immediate dilution of \$ per Class A ordinary share or \$ per Class A ordinary share if the underwriters exercise in full their option to purchase additional Class A ordinary shares, in net tangible book value after giving effect to the sale of Class A ordinary shares in this offering at an assumed initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
 If outstanding options to purchase our ordinary shares are exercised or we issue additional ordinary shares in the future, you will experience additional dilution.
 See the section titled "Dilution."